aedart/athenaeum/docs/archive/next/core/usage/providers.md

 Unlike a regular Laravel application, the Athenaeum Core Application does not cache it's resolved list of service providers.
 This means that in terms of performance, this application isn't as fast as Laravel.
-Currently, there are no plans to offer enhancements of this particular part of the application.
 Should this prove to be a problem for you, then consider [extending the Athenaeum Core Application](ext) and overwrite the service provider registration and booting logic.